 AMERICAN ROBIN (Turdus migratorius)

-The American robin is a very familiar bird in cities, for example in parks, actually wherever a lawn is found.
-This bird seems to be able to extract worms at will from the ground, one of its favorite foods.
-In so doing it may walk fast, then stop abruptly, and slightly bend its head to listen to the sound of an earthworm moving underground, then will strike its prey with precision, pulling it out with little tugs at a time to prevent the worm from breaking up and burying its broken part back into the ground.
+DIET: In the summer, mostly insects, earthworms and other invertebrates.
+These birds also eat a lot of fruit and berries year-round.
+When foraging on the ground, they take a few rapid steps, then stop abruptly and slightly bend their head to listen to the sound of an earthworm moving underground.
+They then will strike their prey with precision, pulling it out little tugs at a time, to prevent the worm from breaking up and burying its broken part back into the ground.

 In this first video an American robin can be heard singing in the early morning:

-This video above shows an American robin self-preening while well-sheltered in a white spruce.
+Below is an American robin self-preening while well-sheltered in a white spruce.